 In 2020 we’re recognizing Climate Champions in seven categories:

-Plus there’s an “Other” category if your efforts do not fit into one of our seven main categories.
+Plus there’s an “Other” category if your efforts did not fit into one of our seven main categories.

 Recognition is based on your organization's performance over 12 months (we accept January-December 2019 or a more recent 12 month period if that is more convenient for you).